Dataset Distillation-based Hybrid Federated Learning on Non-IID Data: RELATED WORK

-The basic frameworks of FL include traditional FL, decentralized FL (DFL), and HFL.
-Addressing the performance decline of FL on non-IID data is a critical challenge.
-Each framework employs different methods to address this problem.

 In traditional FL, all clients train models locally and then transmit these local models to a central server for global aggregation.
-Various methods have been proposed since the introduction of FedAvg \cite{mcmahan2017communication} to address this heterogeneity issue.
-One main direction attempts to improve the design of the local loss function.
-FedProx \cite{li2020federated} introduces an additional $L_2$ regularization term in the loss function to limit the size of local updates.
-SCAFFOLD \cite{karimireddy2020scaffold} applies the variance reduction technique to correct local training.
-MOON \cite{li2021model} uses the similarity between model representations to correct local client training.
-However, when the data heterogeneity is severe, the accuracy achieved remains low for regularization-based and weight-adjustment methods.
+Various methods have been proposed since the introduction of FedAvg \cite{mcmahan2017communication} to address the non-IID issue.
+Approaches such as FedProx \cite{li2020federated}, SCAFFOLD \cite{karimireddy2020scaffold}, and MOON \cite{li2021model} improve local training by modifying loss functions or introducing representation regularization.
+Another line of work focuses on dynamically adjusting aggregation weights.
+FedDisco \cite{ye2023feddisco} determines weights by jointly considering dataset scale and discrepancies between local and global category distributions, while FedLaw \cite{li2023fedlaw} adaptively refines aggregation weights through gradient descent on a proxy dataset at the server, enabling a more balanced and data-aware global aggregation.

+Apart from these model-centric approaches, data-centric solutions have also been explored, including data augmentation \cite{yoon2021fedmix}, data selection \cite{cao2023knowledge}, and data sharing \cite{zhao2018federated}.
+Recently, dataset distillation has emerged as a promising solution for data-centric federated learning.
+FedMK \cite{liu2022meta} proposes dynamic weight assignment and meta-knowledge sharing to accelerate convergence.
+DynaFed \cite{pi2023dynafed} generates distilled data by matching the global model trajectory after each aggregation and further updates the global model based on these distilled data.
+FedDM \cite{xiong2023feddm} improves communication efficiency and test accuracy by constructing distilled data on each client to locally match the loss landscape of the original data.
+FLiP \cite{xu2024flip} applied the principle of least privilege to ensure that clients only share the necessary knowledge, further protecting sensitive information.
+FedAF \cite{wang2024aggregation} enables clients to collaboratively learn distilled data and soft labels to improve model performance.
+FedVCK \cite{yan2025fedvck} condenses valuable client knowledge into distilled data with latent distribution constraints, improving non-IID robustness and communication efficiency.